 The Inspire pedagogy pictured is being undertaken by teachers of HSIE, English and Religious Education in an integrated fashion utilising an agile learning space.
 Lessons begin with a learning question which leads to a collaborative effort to address it and students then respond with a written piece of work.

 In this process students are explicitly taught necessary content, investigate collaboratively the learning question and through their response they connect with a wider community.
 This is being undertaken with the support of the University of Auckland and the Australian Catholic University as well as the Catholic Schools Office.

 Come and discover how your son will develop a strong foundation for lifelong learning.
-Principal's Tour are scheduled regularly.
-Please contact our Enrolments Registrar email@example.com or 9977 5111 to register.
+Principal's Tours are scheduled regularly.
+Please contact our Enrolments Registrar firstname.lastname@example.org or 9977 5111 to register.